 Three pre-defined Render Qualities with haze enabled were added to the Render Quality pool in new shows.

-are also available for import into older show files.
+They are also available for import into older show files.

 The existing settings of Render Qualities are part of the new Main Settings tab in the Render Quality editor.